ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 > Third time's the charm!

-**SOFT**, short for **Springtime Osu!mania Free-for-all Tournament**, is a one-on-one, country-independent tournament.
+**SOFT 3**, short for **Springtime Osu!mania Free-for-all Tournament 3**, is a one-on-one, country-independent tournament.
 As the title indicates, this tournament is for the osu!mania game mode.
 More specifically, it is a 4 key tournament.

-There are no prerequisites for entering this tournament!
-You can enter from any country, with any rank or performance points.
-Read on to see if this tournament is a good choice for you!

 ## Tournament Schedule